TT-Line Arrangements Act 1993

 8. Members of Company

-(a) the person who, at that time, is the Minister; and
+(a) the Minister; and

-(b) the person who, at that time, is the Treasurer; and
+(b) the Treasurer; and

-(c) such other persons (if any) as are determined by the Minister.
+(c) such other persons, if any, as are determined by the Minister.

 (2) Shares in the Company held by the persons referred to in subsection (1) are held in trust for the Crown.